rkapl123/RAddin/docs/README.md

 # Using RAddin

-Running an R script is simply done by selecting the appropriate Rdefinition and pressing "run Rdefinition/shell" on the R Addin Ribbon Tab.
+Running an R script is simply done by selecting the desired invocation method (run via shell or RdotNet) on the R Addin Ribbon Tab and clicking "run <Rdefinition>" beneath the Workbook/Sheet name.
-Selecting the Rdefinition highlights the specified definition area (see below).
+Selecting the Rdefinition in the dropdown highlights the specified definition area.

 ![Image of screenshot1](https://raw.githubusercontent.com/rkapl123/RAddin/master/docs/screenshot1.png)